The Rave-Ups: Reformation and future developments

 Podrasky and Wilson continued to maintain a musical partnership, writing and performing occasionally over the following years.
 In August 2007, with Jimenez and Blatnik back in the rhythm section, the band re-grouped to play some shows in the Los Angeles area.

 Jimmer Podrasky recorded his first solo album with drummer/producer Mitch Marine, guitarist/songwriter Brian Whelan and bassist/songwriter Ted Russell Kamp; the album is "The Would-Be Plans" and was released through JimmerMusic.com in September 2013.
 According to an interview with MSN Music, Podrasky had intended the album to be a Rave-Ups reunion but couldn't get the other band members on board.
 Though he had the right to release it as a Rave-Ups record, he felt it wouldn't be right, so it's his first official solo album.

 In late 2015, The Rave-Ups approached Omnivore Recordings about re-releasing the "Town + Country" album as part of the 30th anniversary of the initial Fun Stuff Records release.
 On July 8, 2016, the re-release became a reality.
-This reissue of "Town + Country" features the original 10 songs, plus a whopping 11 previously unissued bonus tracks — including live radio performances recorded for Dierdre O'Donoghue's influential "SNAP" program on Los Angeles’ legendary KCRW-FM, as well as 1986 material produced by Steve Berlin (Los Lobos) and Mark Linett.
-A detailed historical essay from the band's Jimmer Podrasky, complemented by numerous unseen photos from the sessions/era, make this not only a document of time + place, but one that helps document a moment in musical history.
-Mastering and restoration was overseen by Grammy® winner Gavin Lurssen.
+This reissue of "Town + Country" features the original 10 songs, plus 11 previously unissued bonus tracks — including live radio performances recorded for Dierdre O'Donoghue's influential "SNAP" program on Los Angeles’ KCRW-FM, as well as 1986 material produced by Steve Berlin (Los Lobos) and Mark Linett.
+There is also a historical essay from Podrasky, and photos from the sessions/era.
+Mastering and restoration was overseen by Grammy winner Gavin Lurssen.

-According to Podrasky from the liners: “Music has the uncanny ability to thwart time and space.
-It informs a moment.
-It indexes lives.
-It creates strange bedfellows.
-It outlasts people — even the people who helped make the music.
-Music resonates more than any other art form — that is its unique power.
-It remains with us long after the last note has faded.
-"Town + Country" was the beginning of a lifelong journey for me — the start of a trip that still hasn’t ended.
-I’m proud and honored to have been a part of something that has withstood the test of time.”

-The band fully reunited and after a few years of false starts, released their first full-length in 30 years on Omnivore.
-Titled Tomorrow, the album is a tour de force and shows the band haven't lost anything that made them special to begin with.

-Jimmer Podrasky is a first cousin of the Chief Justice of the United States Supreme Court, John Roberts.